jacksleight/statamic-distill/README.md

 3. `->type('set:section')` - Only extract the sets of type "section"
 4. `'fields' => ['heading']` - Index the "heading" field from those sets

+When a search is run the section headings will be searched, and any matching sets will be returned as results.

 <!-- statamic:hide -->

 ## Licencing